kheeklab/privacyidea-docker/README.md

 Login to http://localhost with "admin"/"privacyidea".

-> You must not use this in productive environment, since it contains fixed credentail, encryption keys!
+> You must not use this in a production environment, since it contains fixed credentials and encryption keys!

 ## Configuration

-### Admin credentails
+### Admin credentials

 The Khalibre privacyIDEA container can create a default admin user by setting the following environment variables: